mlisovyi/TitanicSurvivalGuide/README.md

 There are several notebooks provided:
   * EDA + feature extraction (used to create derived datasets)
+  * a comparison of performance for different models
   * more to come...

 ### Environment setup